blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 [motivation]: #motivation

 The Type System is intended to allow for **reusable and shared** descriptions of data.
-As such, a version of a block should be able to tie itself to a _specific_ description of the structure of the data it requires as if types are able to be updated independently of blocks then this would cause problems.
-Additionally, if someone (Alice) creates an entity type that refers to someone else's (Bob's) "address" property type, we do not want Bob to be able to change what Alice meant in her entity type by arbitrarily and implicitly updating it.
+As such, a version of a block should be able to tie itself to a _specific_ description of the structure of the data it requires, because if a type depended on by a block was updated without the block's knowledge or intervention then this could cause problems.
+Additionally, if someone (Alice) creates an entity type that refers to someone else's (Bob's) "address" property type, we do not want Bob to be able to change what Alice meant in her entity type by arbitrarily and implicitly updating it (via updating his property type).

-Being able to refer to specific, immutable versions of types should mitigate or solve the majority of the issues stemming from this.
+Being able to refer to specific, immutable versions of types should mitigate or solve the majority of the issues stemming from changes to types that are relied on by blocks or other types.

-This RFC proposes that every Type (i.e. data type, property type, entity type, or link type) should be associated with a unique version number.
+This RFC proposes that every iteration of every Type (i.e. data type, property type, entity type, or link type) should be associated with a unique version number.
 This version number will be part of the URI that is used to uniquely identify the specific instance of the Type, to access the Type's schema, and to refer to the Type from other Types.

-We also outline a method to compare compatibility between types, and use this in the [Rationale and Alternatives](#rationale-and-alternatives) section to explain how this replaces the need for some other versioning scheme such as semantic versioning.
+We also outline a method to determine compatibility between types, and use this in the [Rationale and Alternatives](#rationale-and-alternatives) section to explain how it replaces the need for, and is preferable over, some other versioning scheme such as semantic versioning.

 # Guide-level explanation